Research Interests: Textual materiality, devotional texts, text-object relationships, material studies, public engagement & outreach.

 Outside of my DPhil I enjoy creating events which broaden the public's perception of the medieval.
-I co-organised the Oxford Medieval Church Crawl and the Oxford Medieval Pilgrimage Day with fellow English DPhil Rebecca Menmuir, and am currently working as the student administrator on the Oxford Medieval Mystery Cycle as well as co-producing and presenting a AHRC-TORCH funded podcast, 'Living Libraries' with History DPhil Alexander Peplow.
+I co-organised the Oxford Medieval Church Crawl and the Oxford Medieval Pilgrimage Day with Dr Rebecca Menmuir, and worked as the student administrator on the Oxford Medieval Mystery Cycle.
+I co-presented AHRC-TORCH funded podcast, 'Living Libraries' with History DPhil Alexander Peplow.

 I have taught at the University of Oxford, and at Royal Holloway, University of London.